prometheus2D/Wally/Wally.Core/Default/Projects/Proposals/InvestigationLoopProposal.md

 - Dynamic investigation-step selection may still become noisy without strong stop criteria.
 - Console and UI behavior may diverge if the paused interaction contract is not shared.
 - Executable steps may become an unstructured escape hatch if they are not typed and constrained.
+- UI-specific manual execution could drift from the real runtime if step preview and step execution are not kept separate.

 Mitigations: